suyeta743/Excel-Road-Accident-Dashboard/README.md

-•	Created an interactive Excel dashboard to analyze and visualize road accident data.
+•	This is an interactive Excel dashboard to analyze and visualize road accident data.

 •	Implemented a filter panel to enable users to filter data by year and area (rural or urban) and used cards to display key statistics on casualties.